England Hockey Women's Championship Cup

 The England Hockey Women's Championship Cup is a field hockey cup competition organised by England Hockey that features women's teams from England.
-The competition was originally known as the Women's National Clubs Championship.
-The inaugural competition was won by the Chelsea College of Physical Education (Eastbourne) in 1977–78.
+The competition was initially known as the Women's National Clubs Championship.
+The Chelsea College of Physical Education (Eastbourne) won the inaugural competition in 1977–78.
 It has also been known as the All England Women's Hockey Association Cup, the EHA Cup and the EH Women's Cup.
-During the 2010s it was sponsored by Investec and was known as the Investec Women's Cup.
+During the 2010s, it was sponsored by Investec and was known as the Investec Women's Cup.